 An experienced personal injury attorney will search high and low for facts to support your case.

 In the past, Maginnis Law’s head personal injury attorney, T. Shawn Howard, has handled numerous premises liability cases, including trip and fall cases.
 He has handled cases in which the grocery store was aware of the hazard, as well as cases where the store created the hazard themselves.

-The personal injury attorneys of Maginnis Law provided free consultations to those injured in a slip and fall incidents and other premises liability situations.
+The personal injury attorneys of Maginnis Howard provide free consultations to those injured in slip and fall incidents and other premises liability situations.
 We can help you recover fair compensation to put you back on your feet.
-This includes compensation for your past and future medical bills, lost wages, pain and suffering, and for any permanent injury or disfigurement.
 We offer a contingency fee agreement, so you pay no attorneys’ fees unless and until we make a recovery on your behalf.

-The firm handles slip-and-fall, trip-and-fall and other premises liability cases throughout the state of North Carolina, including Raleigh, Durham, Cary, Chapel Hill, and the surrounding areas.
+The firm handles slip-and-fall and other premises liability cases throughout the state of North Carolina.